- Religious Freedom

 Features Of Constitution

-It ensures equality before the law for all citizens regardless of origin, race, ethnicity, sex, religion and opinion.
+It assures the equality before the law of all the citizens without distinction ... of religion ...

 It respects all beliefs.

-The law punishes anyone who, through an act of racial, ethnic, or religious discrimination, by an act of regionalist propaganda, or by other acts undermines national unity, the security of the state, the territorial integrity of the Republic or the democratic functioning of institutions.
+The law punishes anyone who by an act of ... religious discrimination ... infringes the national unity, the security of the State, the integrity of the territory of the Republic or the democratic functioning of the institutions.

-The free exercise of religion is guaranteed, subject to compliance with the law and public order.
-Religious institutions and communities are created and administered freely.
+The free exercise of worship [culte] is guaranteed, under reserve of the respect for the law and the public order.
+The religious institutions and communities are created and administered freely.

 The ... principle of secularity [laïcité] ... may not be made the object of a revision.

 1. The Religious Characteristics of States Dataset Project: Government Religious Preference (GRP) measures government-level favoritism toward, and disfavor against, 30 religious denominations.
 A series of ordered categorical variables index the state's institutional favoritism in 28 different ways.
 The variables are combined to form five composite indices for five broad components of state-religion: official status, religious education, financial support, regulatory burdens, and freedom of practice.
 The five components' composites in turn are further combined into a single composite score, the GRP score.
 The RCS Data Project would like to acknowledge, recognize, and express our deepest gratitude for the significant contributions of Todd M. Johnson, the principal investigator of the World Christian Database, the co-principal investigator of the World Religion Database, and co-author of the World Christian Encyclopedia series.